 - Once the unit receives the email notification of Provost/President approval and the Dean’s office has approved the offer letter, the offer may be sent to the candidate.

-- For senior faculty, the final approval is from the Regents.
-Once the senior faculty member accepts, the Dean’s office will submit a request to the Regents.
+- For senior faculty, final approval to appoint the faculty member to the new title is from the Regents.
+Once the senior faculty member accepts, the Dean’s office will submit a request for the next available Regents’ agenda.